Timfon/DNS-resolver/README.md

 # DNS Query Tool

-A Python-based DNS query tool that allows you to perform different types of DNS queries (recursive, iterative, and single-step) to explore how DNS resolution works.
+A Python-based DNS query tool that allows you to perform different types of DNS queries (recursive, iterative, and single-step).
 This tool provides functionality similar to the `dig` command but with more verbose output.

 ## Features